-For many years the complicated tectonics of the Carnic Alps was explained in terms of 9 nappes produced during the Variscan orogeny.
-Each north verging nappe consisted of a more or less continuous Ordovician to Devonian sequence and was separated from the next by the clastics of the Hochwipfel Formation.
-The extent of Alpine overprints on this pile of nappes was difficult to decipher.
-With respect to the less deformed post-Variscan cover, however, it was concluded that the intensity of the Variscan tectonics was much stronger than the Alpine deformation.
-Nevertheless, the latter resulted in interferences between both and was responsible for a complex deformative pattern in the Southern Alps (A. CASTELLARIN & G. B. VAI 1981)
+Variscan cover, however, it was concluded that the intensity of the Variscan tectonics was much stronger than the Alpine deformation.
+Nevertheless, the latter resulted in interferences between both and was responsible for a complex deformation pattern in the Southern Alps (CASTELLARIN and VAI, 1981).

-According to G. B. VAI 1979 the horizontal shortening of the Carnic Alps during the Variscan deformation is estimated to 75-80% of its original width.
+According to VAI (1979) the horizontal shortening of the Carnic Alps during the Variscan deformation is estimated to 75-80% of its original width.
 This value does not consider the assumed detachment from pre-Ordovician basement rocks.

-Based on new field data, mainly from the Naßfeld area, the old concept was challenged by C. VENTURINI (1990, 1991) who proposed a new structural model.
-He speculated on three distinct and interacting phases that resulted in different systems of asymmetric folds and faults distributed along a N 120° - 140° E direction (Fig. 11):
+Based on new field data, mainly from the Naßfeld area, the old concept was challenged by VENTURINI (1990, 1991) who proposed a new structural model.
+He speculated on three distinct and interacting phases that resulted in different systems of asymmetric folds and faults distributed along a N 120°-140° E direction (Fig. 9):

-1. Middle or early Upper Carboniferous compressional tectonics caused a huge SSW-verging fold that affected the whole belt.
+1. Middle or early Late Carboniferous compressional tectonics caused a huge SSW-verging fold that affected the whole belt.
 Synkinematically a back fold system with clear northern vergence developed behind it.
-Such smaller-scale syn-and anticlines can be recognized, for example, on Roßkofel, at Hoher Trieb, at Plöckenpaß-Kleiner Pal-Piz Timau.
-Perhaps even the fold structure separating the Cellon subnappe from the Kellerwand-subnappe (L. H. KREUTZER 1990) can be attributed to this deformation.

-2. In response to uplifting brittle deformation occurred with development of flat fault planes along shale horizons.
+Such smaller-scale syn- and anticlines can be recognized, for example, on Roßkofel, at Hoher Trieb, at Plöckenpaß-Kleiner Pal-Piz Timau.
+Perhaps even the fold structure separating the Cellon subnappe from the Kellerwand-subnappe (KREUTZER, 1990) can be attributed to this deformation.
+In response to uplifting brittle deformation occurred with development of flat fault planes along shale horizons.
 As a result the huge asymmetrical fold was cut into smaller tectonic slices.